Touring Peru and the Galapagos in Under 2 Weeks

 One of the perks of working with Vaya is that we’re experts in seamless logistics, meaning we can help you plan a South America vacation that incorporates multiple highlight destinations with minimal travel time.
 Some travelers aren’t sure if two weeks will be enough time for the trip they want, so we’re here to tell you that yes, you can absolutely tour Peru and the Galapagos Islands in under 2 weeks.
 Here are some of the top ways to plan your Peru and Galapagos travel package to work in the amount of time you have.

 There are many different ways to set up your Machu Picchu and Galapagos vacation.
 Check out our Machu Picchu & Galapagos Islands Tour itinerary for some inspiration.
-The best Peru and Galapagos tours are based on how you like to travel, so although the tour is arranged as Peru-Ecuador-Galapagos, it can also be planned in reverse, depending on your preferences.
+The best Peru and Galapagos tours are based on how you like to travel, so although the tour is shown here as Peru-Ecuador-Galapagos, it can also be planned in reverse, depending on your preferences.

 Here is the basic structure:

 Arrive to Lima, Peru’s capital city.
 Spend a night here, and be sure to try out the world-renowned restaurant scene.
 If you have an extra day to spend, explore the city’s cultural highlights and excellent museums.
 We can also arrange a culinary tour so you can sample even more of Peru’s famous cuisine.

 The next step in your tour to Peru and Galapagos is to fly to the Sacred Valley of the Incas, a lush river valley in the Andean Mountains.
 Visit charming small villages and fascinating archeological sites, and maybe do some shopping for high-quality Peruvian textiles along the way.
 If you can work in another day or two, there is plenty to see and do in this area, including hiking, horseback riding, and visiting archaeological ruins.